History of Latin: Silver Age

+Late Latin

-Late LatinLate Latin is the administrative and literary language of Late Antiquity in the late Roman empire and states that succeeded the Western Roman Empire over the same range.
-By its broadest definition it is dated from about 200 AD to about 900 AD when it was replaced by written Romance languages.
+Late Latin is the administrative and literary language of Late Antiquity in the late Roman empire and states that succeeded the Western Roman Empire over the same range.
+By its broadest definition, it is dated from about 200 AD to about 900 AD, when it was replaced by written Romance languages.
 Opinion concerning whether it should be considered classical is divided.
-The authors of the period looked back to a classical period they believed should be imitated and yet their styles were often classical.
+The authors of the period looked back to a classical period which they believed should be imitated and yet their styles were often classical.
 According to the narrowest definitions, Late Latin did not exist and the authors of the times are to be considered medieval.

+Vulgar Latin

-Vulgar LatinVulgar Latin (in Latin, sermo vulgaris) is a blanket term covering vernacular dialects of the Latin language spoken from earliest times in Italy until the latest dialects of the Western Roman Empire, diverging still further, evolved into the early Romance languages—whose writings began to appear about the 9th century.
+Vulgar Latin (in Latin, sermo vulgaris) is a blanket term covering vernacular usage or dialects of the Latin language spoken from earliest times in Italy until the latest dialects of the Western Roman Empire, diverging significantly after 500 AD, evolved into the early Romance languages, whose writings began to appear about the 9th century.

-This spoken Latin differed from the literary language of Classical Latin in its grammar and vocabulary.
+Spoken Latin differed from the literary language of Classical Latin in aspects of its grammar and vocabulary, as any language differs in written and spoken registers.
 It is likely to have evolved over time, with some features not appearing until the late Empire.
 Other features are likely to have been in place much earlier.
-Because there are few phonetic transcriptions of the daily speech of these Latin speakers (to match, for example, the post-classical Appendix Probi) Vulgar Latin must be studied mainly by indirect methods.
+Because there are few phonetic transcriptions of the daily speech of these Latin speakers (to match, for example, the post-classical Appendix Probi) earlier forms of spoken Latin must be studied mainly by indirect methods, such as errors made in texts and transcripts.
+Nevertheless, while Latin was spoken by native speakers, there is consensus that it was the same language; there was no "unbridgeable gap" between spoken and written Latin.

 Knowledge of Vulgar Latin comes from a variety of sources.
-First, the comparative method reconstructs items of the mother language from the attested Romance languages.
-Also, prescriptive grammar texts from the Late Latin period condemn some usages as errors, providing insight into how Latin was actually spoken.
-The solecisms and non-Classical usages occasionally found in Late Latin texts also shed light on the spoken language.
+Prescriptive grammar texts from the Late Latin period condemn some usages as errors, providing insight into how Latin was actually spoken.
+The solecisms and non-Classical usages occasionally found in Late Latin texts also shed light on the spoken language, especially after 500 AD.
 A windfall source lies in the chance finds of wax tablets such as those found at Vindolanda on Hadrian's Wall.
-The Roman cursive script was used on these tablets.
+Finally, the comparative method can help test hypotheses about spoken Latin.